pandas-dev/pandas/doc/source/development/contributing.rst

 run the checks independently by using the parameters ``lint``, ``patterns`` and ``doctests`` (e.g. ``./ci/code_checks.sh lint``).

+We recommend using :ref:`contributing.pre_commit`.
+These will run a few fast checks each time you make a commit.

 In addition, because a lot of people use our library, it is important that we do not make sudden changes to the code that could have the potential to break a lot of user code as a result, that is, we need it to be as *backwards compatible*